Taciomarques/akip-generation-web/README.md

 npm start
 ```

-Npm is also used to manage CSS and JavaScript dependencies used in this application.
+Npm is also used to manage CSS and JavaScript dependencies used in this akipApplication.
 You can upgrade dependencies by
 specifying a newer version in [package.json](package.json).
 You can also run `npm update` and `npm install` to manage dependencies.
 Add the `help` flag on any command to see how you can use it.
 For example, `npm help update`.